bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Object-Oriented-Programming-in.md

 ### _Four Things will happen when invoking a constructor function_

 1.  <span id="b127">A new empty object is created {};</span>
-2.  <span id="3c79">The new obj’s `prototype` is set to the object referenced by the constructors prototype property.</span>
+2.  <span id="3c79">The new obj's `prototype` is set to the object referenced by the constructors prototype property.</span>
 3.  <span id="6b2e">`This` is bound to the new object.</span>
 4.  <span id="a360">The new object is returned after the constructor function has completed.</span>